-Nominating & Corporate Governance Samantha B. Algaze, 34, is a Portfolio Manager at Elliott Investment Management L.P. ("Elliott"), a Florida-based investment fund with over \$50 billion in assets under management, where she works on investments spanning multiple industries.
-Ms. Algaze joined Elliott in 2013 after working at H.I.G.
+Nominating & Corporate Governance Samantha B. Algaze is a Portfolio Manager at Elliott Management Corporation (together with its affiliates, "Elliott"), a Florida-based investment advisor with over \$55 billion in assets under management as of December 31, 2022.
+Ms. Algaze joined Elliott in 2013 and works on investments spanning multiple industries in her role there.
+Previously, Ms. Algaze worked at H.I.G.
 Capital, a private equity and alternative asset investment firm, in the Private Equity division.
 Prior to that, she was an analyst in Deutsche Bank's Real Estate, Gaming, Lodging & Leisure Investment Banking Group.
+Ms. Algaze's work for investment and banking firms informs her work on the Company's Board of Directors and provides the Board unique insight into how investors think about the options available to the Company.

-Ms. Algaze previously served as chairman of the board of Claire's Holdings LLC from October 2018 to February 2022, and continues to serve as a member of the board.
+Ms. Algaze previously served as chairman of the board of Claire's Holdings LLC from October 2018 to February 2022 and continues to serve as a member of the board.
 She has served on the board of AG US Holdco LLC, a vehicle importer, distributor, and retailer with operations primarily in Chile and Peru, since June 2021.
+Through her experiences on other boards, Ms. Algaze offers the Peabody Board of Directors diverse insights on governance, financial and international issues facing the Company.

 Ms. Algaze earned her B.S. in Economics from the University of Pennsylvania's Wharton School of Business.
-Ms. Algaze brings to our Board capital market and financial expertise from her roles at Elliott, H.I.G.
-Capital and Deutsche Bank.